5 points of a Newtecnic architecture

 2. Pre-tender activities

-1. At the concept design stage, the material selection is made.
-We aim to optimise the palette of materials in order to create an elegance of appearance informed by considerations of weathering from the effects of rain and sun.
+1. At the concept design stage, Newtecnic optimises the palette of materials in order to create an elegance of appearance informed by considerations of weathering from the effects of rain and sun.
 Material selection can help to avoid pattern staining on the facades, allowing them to age gracefully rather than rely on an intense maintenance schedule.
-The choice of materials is usually reviewed from one of our own reference books used in the industry, the Modern Construction Handbook, which is in its fifth edition and is used in architecture schools and university engineering departments around the world.
-This reference, along with others in our Modern Construction Series published by Birkhauser, allows us to inform the choice of materials, not just in terms of sizes and thicknesses available, but also how the proposed materials weather together, including bi-metallic action.
-The material selection informs the facade technology that might be used.
-For example, metal panels might tend towards a rain-screen technology and may tend towards a prefabricated technology.
-We take a practical approach that is also best practice.
+The choice of materials is usually reviewed from one of our own reference books used in the industry, the Modern Construction Handbook, which is in its sixth edition and is used in architecture schools and university engineering departments around the world.
+This reference, along with others in our Modern Construction Series published by Birkhauser, allows Newtecnic to inform the choice of materials, not just in terms of sizes and thicknesses available, but also how the proposed materials weather together.

-2. At this stage we review the preliminary budget once again, a task informed by our experience in preparing shop drawings for contractors.
-We produce reports on benefits that can be brought by minor changes to the build-up of code-compliant facade systems.
+2. At this stage Newtecnic produces reports on benefits that can be brought by minor changes to the build-up of assemblies and systems.

-3. At the design development stage, the facade cleaning and maintenance systems are developed from proposals already made by Newtecnic at the concept design stage.
-The task is focussed on how the facades can be cleaned economically, as the system can add significant cost if not addressed at this stage.
+3. At the design development stage, cleaning and maintenance systems are developed from proposals already made by Newtecnic at the concept design stage.
+The task is focussed on how the completed project can be cleaned economically, as the system can add significant cost if not addressed at this stage.
 We develop as economic and as visually minimal an intervention as possible.
-For example, at roof level, a cradle that that moves around on the track may be selected; alternatively, moveable jibs may be used.

 The specific approach to design at Newtecnic is to understand and design all aspects of a building as a single ‘organism’ rather than as separate, loosely connected parts.
 The design process starts with loose connections, but the design evolves into a single unified ‘organism’, creating a design which is more efficient, cheaper, more useful and better looking than buildings which are designed as a juxtaposition of systems.
 This aim is achieved by designing each component as internal spaces (from a brief or program); walls, roofs, structure, environmental controls and equipment.
 When this assembly is loosely fit together, we look for connections between them by looking for efficiencies of combining strategies, functions or assemblies that work well together.
 The design then starts to evolve of its own accord, avoiding the visual randomness associated with some aspects of contemporary design.